 If surgery is undertaken, you will find we have effective home rehab solutions for post-surgery recovery.
 You can read more about effective options for pre/post surgery here.

 Once you experience a meniscus tear, you will find recovery time is lengthy, requiring a reduction in activity for a long period of time to allow the meniscus to heal.
 This is why many chronic (long term) sufferers start experiencing muscle atrophy and range of motion issues in both knees - your knees are much less active due to the injury as typically every time you use your knee, you will experience pain.
 The immobile joints will lose more and more flexibility as unused muscles shorten over time (atrophy), leaving you more prone to secondary issues such as knee strains and tendinitis.
 This is why it is important to heal your meniscus injury as quickly as possible - you need to avoid the vicious cycle of decreased Range of Motion and re-injury that will occur with chronic (long term) meniscus tears.

 Recovery from even minor meniscus tears can take a very long time, especially when less effective, traditional treatment methods are used.
 This is simply because typical treatments either focus on the masking of pain or are too inconsistent to provide sustainable improvement.
 Here are 4 main reasons when Meniscus Tears can take far longer to heal than they should:

-This is the third and final reason for extended soft tissue injuries.
-We see it all the time - people for weeks and even months only focus on using cold therapy.
+We see it all the time - people for weeks and even months only focus on using cold.